-What is Sclerotherapy (Chemical endovenous ablation) Treatment?
+What is Sclerotherapy (chemical endovenous ablation) Treatment?

 During sclerotherapy, the physician injects a solution directly into the affected vein in your leg.
 The solution irritates the lining of the vessel, causing it to swell and stick together.
 The same vein may need to be treated more than once.

 This treatment for spider and varicose veins on the leg is very effective.
 Over time, the vessel turns into scar tissue that fades from view.
-Sclerotherapy is a well-proven procedure and has been used since the 1930s.
+Sclerotherapy is a well-proven procedure that has been used since the 1930s.